How to Write the Best Retail Blog

 My writing skills are terrible.
 Are you not giving yourself enough credit or do you truly lack the ability to write intelligent and intriguing entries?
 Maybe you have a talented employee already on staff that could assist with the blogging.
 If not, many journalism students would love the opportunity to intern with a company to gain experience.
 Some retailers may even be in the position to hire a professional blogger.

 I can't afford a website with a blog.
 Can you afford NOT to have a website or a blog?
 Blogging creates awareness and is an excellent way to generate new prospects and revenue.
 Even if the business has not yet developed a website, there are many free, stand-alone blogging solutions available.

 A website or even a web hosting account isn't required to begin business blogging.
 There are several different blogging software options available to retailers.
 Some are free, some hosted, and some require a subscription.

-Personally, I recommend a self-hosted, custom designed blog that is integrated with your website or e-commerce site to create a professional and cohesive look.
+Consider a self-hosted, custom-designed blog that is integrated with your website or e-commerce site to build a professional and cohesive look.
 Before you make a decision regarding blogging software, research the different blog solutions to determine which is best for your business.

 After you’ve chosen the blog software, here are some tips for maintaining a retail blog that will benefit customers: